Relief with Diagnosis

 The only way I can explain how I felt relief is to dive deeper and explain exactly what was going on.

-I had been do doctors and ER’s and was told repeatedly that it was due to “stress”… like, they would hook me up to monitors and say I was hyperventilating or something??
-Well HELLO… things or going numb… of course I’m freaking out… but that didn’t explain why it went numb in the FIRST place.
+I had been to doctors and ER’s and was told repeatedly that it was due to “stress”… like, they would hook me up to monitors and say I was hyperventilating or something?
+Well HELLO… things are going numb… of course I’m freaking out!
+But that didn’t explain why it went numb in the FIRST place.

-I had finally spoken to my primary care physician and she had requested an MRI to be done on me.
+I had finally spoken to my primary care physician, and she had requested an MRI to be done on me.
 I’m thinking, “Okay… at least we can figure things out and I’m not getting the SAME response over and over.”
 Well – I had ended up going to the ER when I was visiting my mom in San Antonio.
-I went to the ER and they did the “normal” Stroke test and all that.
-Hooked me up to monitors did a CT scan and told me that it was….
-Take a guess… STRESS!!!!!
-I about flipped out on everyone there.
-They told me to follow up with my primary care physician, so I did…
+I went to the ER, and they did the “normal” stroke test and all that.
+They hooked me up to monitors, did a CT scan, and told me that it was… take a guess… STRESS!!!
+I just about flipped out on everyone there.
+They told me to follow up with my primary care physician, so I did.

 My Physician diagnosed me with Bells Palsy, and gave me a prescription for a Prednisone Taper.
 Go figure, after taking the steroids for a little bit, the numbness started to subside, but my Physician had FINALLY referred me to a neurologist.